 Eruption of Conflict

 What does this mean to you?
-In communicating with others, you have to be clear on the end result you are seeking.
+In communicating with others, you have to take personal responsibility to be clear on the end result you are seeking.
 Only then can you make a request of another.
 Also, if you want something, you’ve got to ask for it—and not through a referee.
 Ask in a way that urges, motivates, and makes the other person feel good about giving you what you want.
 The woman that was seeking to eliminate the cigar smoke in her townhouse could have easily done this.
 How much more difficult would it of been for the woman to have had a conversation with her smoking neighbor, than taking the time to write to an “Ask” columnist?
 In the end, she received faulty counsel.

 Reluctant to Communicate

 Talk to one another; take a moment to be courteous and you’ll be amazed with your results.
 Don’t be afraid to stick your neck out, just a little bit, by asking questions.
 Use questions that allow you to take the temperature of another person’s feelings and attitude.
 Then utilize the age old adage; listen twice before speaking once.
 Ask a question and then be quiet and listen.
 Let the other talk.
 Please do not try to verbally over power the person to whom you’re speaking—I see this all the time.
 Rather try to understand what the other wants and needs.
 Make an effort to help them get what they want and they will be more willing to help you in return.
-And, please—be careful of receiving advice form newspaper “Ask” columnists.
+And, please—be careful of receiving advice form newspaper “Ask” columnists…take personal responsibility.